statichunt/geeky-hugo/exampleSite/content/blog/ways-to-make-money.md

 ### 16. Remote Work Opportunities

-Advancements in technology have expanded remote work options for professionals in fields like software development, design, and customer service.
+Advancements in technology have expanded [remote work opportunities](/blog/remote-job-opportunities) for professionals in fields like software development, design, and customer service.
 Platforms such as Remote.co, FlexJobs, and We Work Remotely connect talent with employers worldwide.
 Remote work offers flexibility, autonomy, and the chance to balance career and lifestyle effectively.

 ### 17. Develop Apps